TomerFi/auto-me-bot/docs/configuration.md

 11. this means I'll enforce conventional titles for PRs.
 12. you can optionally configure some rules for me.<br/>[see commitlint options](https://commitlint.js.org/#/reference-rules)
 13. you can tell about users or bots you trust, and I'll automatically approve their PRs.

+!!! note
+    When using both the `lifecycleLabels` and `autoApprove`, it's advised to keep them separated and in order.
+    Otherwise, the GitHub's approve event might not make its way to the lifecycle handler, and we might miss a label.